Symphony No. 6 (Schubert)

-The Symphony No. 6 in C major, 589, is a symphony by Franz Schubert composed between October 1817 and February 1818.
+The Symphony No. 6 in C major, D. 589, is a symphony by Franz Schubert composed between October 1817 and February 1818.
 Its first public performance was in Vienna in 1828.
-It is nicknamed the "Little C major" to distinguish it from his later Ninth Symphony, in the same key, which is known as the "Great C major".
+It is nicknamed the "Little C major" to distinguish it from his later, significantly longer symphony in the same key, which is known as the "Great C major".

-Instrumentation
+Music

 The symphony is scored for two flutes, two oboes, two clarinets (in C), two bassoons, two horns (in C), two trumpets (in C), timpani (in C and G) and strings.